Jonwodi/Django_Framework/readme.md

 # Setting Up a Project - Writing a Spec
 A full spec (specification) details the project goals, describes the project's functionality, and discusses its appearance and user interface.

-# Setting Up a Project - Creating a Virtual Environment
+# Setting Up a Project - Creating/Activating a Virtual Environment
 To have access to and be able to work with Django we first have to set up a virtual environment.
 A virtual environment is place on your system where you can install packages and isolate them from all other python packages.

 Step 1: Create a new directory (folder) using the command (mkdir project_name) using a terminal e.g. windows powershell for window users.